 Have I mentioned that it’s October?
 No?
 Would you have noticed if I didn’t point it out just now?
 What’s that?
 You don’t need me to inform you of the functionality of the calendar year?
 Okay, whatever, just trying to share some joy.

 Halloween joy, that is.
 All 31 days of it.
 Yep.

 Okay, maybe not, too many Australians are spoil-sports about the whole skeleton-war thing for reasons I am yet to determine.
 Is it the fun aspect?
-Are you anti-fun?
+Is Australia anti-fun?